Guideline for developing and displaying content on the Internet of Impact

 A generic template (in JSON Template standard format) for each of these documents is currently maintained in Github under custodianship of the ixo Foundation.

 The generic structure of an ixo protocol DID Document is illustrated below.

 Document Page is the information which is displayed to an end-user.
 This uses standard Markdown Format for styling and to embed media into the page.
-See the Format a Page guide.
+See the Page Formatting guide.

 2. Claims document type

-Claims are a high-definition data object which encodes information in a way that is portable, self-declarative and verifiable.
+Claims are high-definition data objects which encode information in a way that is portable, self-declarative and verifiable.
 Claims comply with the document standards by implementing the following features: